arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 See [Single instance vs. Cluster deployments](../../deploy/single-instance-vs-cluster.md) for details about how a cluster deployment differs and how to migrate to it.

+## Datacenter-to-Datacenter Replication (DC2DC)

+The _Datacenter-to-Datacenter Replication_ (DC2DC) for clusters including the
+_arangosync_ tool is no longer supported from v3.12 onward.

 ## Little-endian on-disk key format for the RocksDB storage engine

 ArangoDB 3.12 does not support the little-endian on-disk key for the RocksDB